-I am a population geneticist focused on issues surrounding phylogeography, biogeography and adaptation potential of natural deciduous and coniferous tree populations.
+I’m a population geneticist focusing on issues surrounding phylogeography, biogeography and adaptive capacity of natural deciduous and coniferous tree populations.

 Currently, at UQAT I deepen my knowledge by evaluating Pinus cembra and Populus tremuloides populations from their distribution range periphery.